Parent-Child Home Program

-The Parent-Child Home Program zeroes in on the preparation gap by supporting parents during the crucial early years of their children’s development.
+Three out of 4 low-income kids in Washington are behind their peers when they start kindergarten.
+The Parent-Child Home Program closes this preparation gap by supporting parents during the crucial early years of their kids’ development.

 With your support, we can make the Parent-Child Home Program available to even more low-income families.
 Our goal is to double the percentage of kids in our community who are ready for kindergarten – from 40% in 2015 to 80% in 2020.

 This is about giving all children in our community, particularly the most vulnerable, a chance to thrive, both today and tomorrow.Brooke and Josh Williams, United Way Parent-Child Home Program donors

 There are several ways to get involved with PCHP.
 You can become a sponsor, donate, or click below to learn more about the program